neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 Think about how much fortitude one would have to have to do that.

+# Conversation with Dan Stone
+> [!NOTE] Note on transcption
+> The following is a conversation between Dan Carlin and Dan Stone.
+Sadly, I didn't have (yet) enough time to separate the speakers properly, so as of right now it is a big blob of text.
+Soon enough, I hope to improve this.

 Well, our guest on the show today is Dan Stone, who's a professor of modern history and the director of the Holocaust Research Institute at Royal Holloway University of London.

 This is what he does.